gemini3d/gemci/cfg/README.md

 # Low-resolution, Comprehensive, Continuous Integration Tests

 This document collects together tests of various use cases for GEMINI demonstrating a range of grids and solvers.
 These can be useful reference cases to build off of or can be used to do comprehensive testing of a new deployment of GEMINI.
-These tests are designed to all be runnable as a 24 hour batch job on one HPC node or a good workstation (~20-36 cores).
+These tests are designed to all be runnable as a less than 24 hour batch job on one HPC node or reasonable workstation (~8+ cores).

 These test cases are too long-running to be used on every Git push.
 We choose to use CMake to orchestrate these tests as CMake is a common denominator for Gemini, and is easier and more robust for this type of task.